ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * The filter criteria are specified in the request payload with top-level link elements, each of which corresponds to an entry of the group configuration (see {{config-repr}}), with the exception of non-empty structured parameters.

-* If names of application groups are used as filter criteria, each element of the 'app_groups' array from the status properties is included as a separate link element with name 'app_group'.
+* If names of application groups are used as filter criteria, each element of the 'app_groups' array from the status parameters is included as a separate link element with name 'app_group'.

 * With the exception of the 'app_group' element, a valid request MUST NOT include the same element multiple times.
 Element values are the ones admitted for the corresponding labels in the POST request for creating a group configuration (see {{collection-resource-post}}).